 What's to love about this recipe

-- It's a comforting, satisfying drink.
+- It's a comforting, satisfying drink the whole family can enjoy.

 Key ingredient notes and substitutions

-Rooibos tea - You can use either rooibos teabags or loose-leaf Rooibos.
+You can use either rooibos teabags or loose-leaf Rooibos.
 The latter is of higher quality, so let it be your first choice if you have it available.

-Here in the UK, we have to make do with just making a super strong 'Rooibos espresso' with teabags, but it works great!
-Apologies to any Red Cappuccino aficionados reading this post, sometimes needs must.
+Here in the UK, to make a Red Cappuccino, we have to make do with just making a super strong 'Rooibos espresso' with teabags first, but it works great!

-Sweetener - Use your favourite, whether that be honey (excellent with Rooibos!), sugar, brown sugar or none at all.
+Use your favourite, whether that be honey (excellent with Rooibos!), sugar, brown sugar or none at all.

 How to make Red Cappuccino

-- Place the teabags in mugs (2 x teabags per mug) or in a teapot and pour in the boiled water.
-If using loose-leaf, brew the tea in a teapot as you normally would and strain into the mugs when ready.
+If using loose-leaf, brew the tea in a teapot as you normally would and strain it into the mugs when ready.

-See blog post further down for ideas on how to froth milk without an espresso machine. - Remove the teabags from the mugs or if using a teapot, pour the tea into the mugs.
-We are using a 50/50 ratio of tea to milk, so don't go over the halfway line in the mugs to allow enough room for the milk.
+See the blog post further down for ideas on how to froth milk without an espresso machine. - Remove the tea bags from the mugs.
+If using a teapot, strain the tea into the mugs.

 - Slowly pour the milk onto the tea and scoop any leftover foam on top.
 Sprinkle with cinnamon if you wish and serve with your desired sweetener.